cplusplus/SG20/functions/defaulted-parameters.md

 ## Motivation

 Default parameters allow the omission of parameters with obvious or common values.
 Also may be utilized to extend an existing function signature without forcing changes to existing calling code.

 ## Topic introduction

 Explain how default parameters work and how to define them.

-## Foundational knowledge: Using *
+## Foundational knowledge: Using and defining functions with default arguments

 ### Background/Required Knowledge

 A student is able to:

-* Make calls to existing functions, passing parameters
+* Make calls to existing functions, passing parameters [[Functions: calling functions]][1]
 * Declare member and non-member functions, separate from definitions
-* Define member and non-member functions
+* Define member and non-member functions [[Functions: member functions]][2]
-* Explain what a default constructor is and does
+* Explain what a default constructor is and does [[C++ object model: constructors]][3]

 ### Student outcomes

 A student should be able to:

 1. Call to a function with a default parameter with or without that parameter specified
+2. Declare a function with a default parameter, and omit the default in the definition's signature
-2. Explain what the requirements are for a type to be usable with a default parameter
+3. Explain what the requirements are for a type to be usable with a default parameter
-3. Explain when the lifetime of a defaulted parameter begins and ends
+4. Explain when the lifetime of a defaulted parameter begins and ends

 ### Caveats